dkrovich/capybarasetup/README.md

 # capybarasetup
 Sets up a environment that can support capybara and rspec running on Ubuntu 14.04  in a Docker Container.

+Ever wanted to use Capybara with Rspec and had problems getting it working?
+If so this guide might be of some help.

+Basic Steps

+1) Use provided Dockerfile to build a Docker Container.
+See Instructions in comments of the Dockerfile for more information on how to accomplish that.
+Launch docker container.

+From INSIDE the docker container

+2) rails new testdriven

+3) Edit Gemfile and add:

+gem 'capybara'
+gem 'rspec'
+gem 'rspec-rails'

+gem 'therubyracer'

+4) Run bundle install

+5) rails generate rspec:install

+6) mkdir spec/features

+Put capybara tests there

+7) Edit spec/spec_helper

+at the top add:

+require 'capybara/rspec'

+Under "RSpec.configure do |config|" add:

+  config.include Capybara::DSL

+8) At this point rspec should run Capybara feature tests

+At the top add:

+require 'rails_helper'
+require 'spec_helper'

+9) If you want to have data persist in the database, change this in spec/rails_helper

+config.use_transactional_fixtures = false

+10) To manually reset your database

+RAILS_ENV=test rake db:reset